What is Zortress?

 Zortress may increase your risk of infection or certain cancer by changing the way your immune system works.

-Serious and sometimes fatal infections may occur during treatment with Zortress.
-Stop using this medicine and call your doctor right away if you have signs of infection such as: fever, chills, body aches, or flu symptoms.
+Serious and sometimes fatal infections may occur during treatment with everolimus.
+Call your doctor right away if you have signs of infection such as fever or chills.

-Zortress can cause a blood clot in the blood vessels of your transplanted organ.
-Tell your doctor right away if you have: fever with nausea or vomiting, blood in your urine, dark colored urine, little or no urination, jaundice (yellowing of your skin or eyes), or pain in your stomach, groin, lower back, or side.
+Zortress can cause a blood clot in the vessels of your transplanted organ.
+Tell your doctor right away if you have: fever with nausea or vomiting, blood in your urine, dark colored urine, little or no urination, or pain in your stomach, groin, lower back, or side.

 Before taking this medicine

-You should not use Zortress if you are allergic to everolimus or sirolimus (Rapamune), or if you have problems digesting lactose or galactose (sugar).
+You should not use Zortress if you are allergic to everolimus or sirolimus.

 high cholesterol or triglycerides;

-Using Zortress during pregnancy could harm the unborn baby.
-Tell your doctor if you are pregnant or if you become pregnant while using this medicine.
-Use effective birth control while you are using this medication and for at least 8 weeks after your treatment ends.
+Zortress may harm an unborn baby.
+Use effective birth control while you are using this medicine and for at least 8 weeks after your last dose.
+Tell your doctor if you become pregnant.

 It is not known whether everolimus passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are taking this medicine.
+You should not breast-feed while you are taking Zortress.

 How should I take Zortress?

 Zortress is usually taken twice daily (every 12 hours).
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.
+Use the medicine exactly as directed.

-Do not crush or chew a tablet.
-Swallow the pill whole.
+Do not crush or chew a Zortress tablet.
+Swallow the tablet whole.

 What happens if I miss a dose?